andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 | [[5 Datatypes#Range\|Range]]           | No      | Yes                         | Yes      | Yes     | Generating sequences of numbers            |
 | [[5 Datatypes#Generator\|Generator]]   | No      | Yes                         | No       | No      | Efficient iteration over large datasets    |
 ### Mutable
 A mutable object can be modified after it is created.
 This means you can change, add, or remove parts or all of its content without creating a new object.
 For example, you can change the value of the second item in a list, but you can not change the value of the second item in a tuple or string.
+All basic datatypes are actually immutable, so every time it seems like their value is changed, actually a completely new object with the new value is created.

 ### Iterable
 An iterable is any object that can return its elements one at a time, allowing it to be used in a loop (e.g., `for` loops).